vmleon/sailgp-workshop/analytics/analytics.md

 	 **Conclusion:** Notice how the French team comes in contact with the water more often.
 So the tacking/gybing technique could be another point of attention to improve their next race.

 ## **STEP 6**: Conclusions
 Congratulations on completing this lab!
 You have made the first steps towards a full post-race analysis.
-This is just the beginning; The real Data Athletes at SailGP take many more data points into consideration in their analysis.
+This is just the beginning; there are many more sensor values to explore and insights to find with which we can improve the teams' performance.
+We hope you feel inspired to continue experimenting with this data, or even start with the analysis of your own data!

 Now you are ready to go to the next Lab.